codeyrohrbach/fun-code-game/README.md

 ## Directions
 1. Asteroid Avoidance: Avoid the moving asteroids!
 ![screenshot](assets/Gameplay.png)
 2. Gunship Attack: Shoot the enemy ships!
+After completing a wave, the player receives an additional life!
 ![screenshot](assets/Gameplay2.png)
 ### Controls
 1. Use the left Joystick to move around